CURRENT GROUP PSYCHOTHERAPIES

 GROUP DETAILS:

-Please be aware you will be waitlisted for future groups if this particular session is full.
+Please be aware you will be waitlisted for a future group if a particular group is full.

 We welcome all parents in all their diversity, including birth, adoptive, step and foster parents and cis, non-binary and transgender individuals.
 Children do not attend the sessions.
 Each parent will have a pre-group psychiatric/group suitability assessment.